FStranieri/CloudySamples/README.md

    [subscribeSnapshot()](https://github.com/FStranieri/CloudySamples/blob/main/app/src/main/java/com/fs/cloudapp/viewmodels/CloudDBViewModel.kt#L205) function, the list will add the message card as soon as the listener notifies it.

-# Edit Message flow:
+# Edit Message Flow

 Pretty similar to the 'Send Message flow' with the function [editMessage()](https://github.com/FStranieri/CloudySamples/blob/main/app/src/main/java/com/fs/cloudapp/viewmodels/CloudDBViewModel.kt#L160) only taking care about the primary key which needs to be the same of the record we want to modify.

-# Delete Message flow:
+# Delete Message Flow

 Invoke the [deleteMessage()](https://github.com/FStranieri/CloudySamples/blob/main/app/src/main/java/com/fs/cloudapp/viewmodels/CloudDBViewModel.kt#L223) function from `CloudDBViewModel` passing the `full_messages` data we want to delete.